 Calculate your inflation loss per dish

-For each dish you can work out how much inflation costs you.
+For each dish you can figure out exactly how much inflation costs you.
 You need: the old ingredient costs, the inflation percentage and your current selling price.

 Formula new food cost: